 The first year was, to be honest, a disaster and looking back it makes sense why - our homeschooling fantasy didn’t match the reality.
 So, what is the reality of homeschooling, you might be wondering?
-After sticking to it for a solid decade, here are some things I learned about being homeschooled.
+After sticking to it for a solid decade (I graduated as a homeschooler!) here are some things I learned about being homeschooled.

 Homeschooling Versus Public School

 I was only in public school for kindergarten, first grade and a couple months of second grade so that’s the only perspective I can come from.
 In general, here are the differences I noticed between homeschooling and public school: